jonathandunn/c2xg/README.md

 (2) A discovery-device grammar that learns falsifiable and replicable CxGs from observed unannotated text data

 Why CxGs?
 Constructions are grammatical entities that allow the straight-forward quantification of linguistic structure.

-NOTE: For the last stable release, use v.0.2!

 Installation